Rana0000/Technical-Assessment/README.md

 ## Notes

-The GVL JSON file is not included in this repository because it is publicly available and updated regularly by IAB Europe.
+The GVL JSON file is not included in this repository because it is publicly available and updated regularly.

 It can be downloaded from: